(This is the first part of a two-part series on Artificial Intelligence.)

 AI systems have had a huge impact on the content marketing space.
 Netflix uses AI to unite information from diverse datasets and provide users with personalized suggestions.
 Google is experimenting with machine learning to offer more relevant results to search queries.
 Twitter recently acquired its own deep-learning machine for expanded data on images.

 As you can see, an increasing number of tech companies are investing in AI technology.
 Let’s take a closer look at the advanced systems that are shaping the content marketing world:

 Artificial intelligence can be used to successfully author content and optimize ads.
 Gartner predicts that 20% of all business content will be machine-generated by 2018.
 Multiple industries (pharma in particular) are already using AI to instantly create, optimize, and distribute content.

 Surely AI generated content can be as good as human generated content?

 According to a study entitled “Enter the Robot Journalist,” most readers can’t even discern automated content from content written by a human.

 So where does that leave human editors?

 #2 Custom News-feed Algorithms on Social Media

 It is no secret that social media feeds are tailored based on individual preference.
 Platforms like Facebook and Instagram are constantly changing their algorithms to bring relevant content at the forefront of our news feeds.
-Image and voice recognition, sentiment analysis, and recommendations are all used by AI systems to improve user experience.
+Image and voice recognition, sentiment analysis, and recommendations are all used by AI systems to improve the user experience.

 Unfortunately, not all social platforms have gotten the hang of AI yet.
 Microsoft’s artificial intelligence bot, TAY, and his racist tweets, prove that technology has yet to comprehend complex information and cultural nuances.